 · Zechariah 13:7 speaks of the Messiah as the Shepherd who will be struck, and the sheep scattered (quoted in Matthew 26:31).

-· In John 10:11 and 10:14 Jesus clearly spoke of Himself as the good shepherd, who gives His life for the sheep and who can say, “I know My sheep, and am known by My own.”
-Hebrews 13:20 speaks of Jesus as that great Shepherd of the sheep, and 1 Peter 2:25 calls Jesus the Shepherd and Overseer of your souls and 1 Peter 5:4 calls Jesus the Chief Shepherd.
+· In John 10:11 and 10:14, Jesus clearly spoke of Himself as the good shepherd, who gives His life for the sheep and who can say, “I know My sheep, and am known by My own.”
+Hebrews 13:20 speaks of Jesus as that great Shepherd of the sheep, 1 Peter 2:25 calls Jesus the Shepherd and Overseer of your souls, and 1 Peter 5:4 calls Jesus the Chief Shepherd.

 v.
 David knew this metaphor in a unique way, having been a shepherd himself.
 “David uses the most comprehensive and intimate metaphor yet encountered in the Psalms, preferring usually the more distant ‘king’ or ‘deliverer’, or the impersonal ‘rock’, ‘shield’, etc.; whereas the shepherd lives with his flock and is everything to it: guide, physician and protector.”
 (Kidner)

 b.
-The LORDis my shepherd: David knew this in a personal sense.
+The Lordis my shepherd: David knew this in a personal sense.
 He could say, “my shepherd.”
-It wasn’t just that the LORD was a shepherd for others in theoretical sense; He was a real, personal shepherd for David himself.
+It wasn’t just that the Lord was a shepherd for others in a theoretical sense; He was a real, personal shepherd for David himself.

 i.
 “A sheep is an object of property, not a wild animal; its owner sets great store by it, and frequently it is bought with a great price.
 It is well to know, as certainly as David did, that we belong to the Lord.
 There is a noble tone of confidence about this sentence.
 There is no ‘if’ nor ‘but,’ nor even ‘I hope so;’ but he says, ‘The Lord is my shepherd.’”
 (Spurgeon)